Benefits of Using Bellberry

 Research being conducted on humans can be inherently risky and there is a public responsibility to ensure that any interactions with people during research are ethically acceptable.
 The provision of review by a Human Research Ethics Committee is one important part of ensuring the appropriateness of any research.

-The HREC has responsibility to not only verify that the research is sound but to also confirm the potential benefits of the study outweigh the potential risks.
+The HREC has responsibility to not only verify that the research is sound but to also confirm the potential benefits of the study justify the potential risks.
 An institution not only has responsibility for making certain ethical review is provided where appropriate but also has responsibility for the ongoing appropriate governance of research.
 These responsibilities are outlined in the National Statement.
 Bellberry both reviews the study and ensures that appropriate governance is in place.

-Bellberry’s Committees have reviewed well over 1,000 studies since its beginnings in 2004 including approximately a third of all clinical studies registered with the Therapeutic Goods Administration in recent years.
+Bellberry’s Committees have reviewed over 1,500* studies since its beginnings in 2004 including approximately a third of all clinical studies registered with the Therapeutic Goods Administration in recent years.
 Bellberry Committees are able to review all phases of clinical drug trials and social science studies.
 They currently review on average 32 studies per month (2017/18).
 With about 100 Committee members throughout Australia and a pool of experts supporting our Committees, we are well placed to provide in depth and robust review of research studies.

 Our focus in the HREC review process is on Quality and Timeliness of Review, and our turnaround time is approximately 20 working days from submission of application to the review decision (this does not include the time the application is back with the investigator).
 Bellberry was recognised by the 2012 McKeon Review as “setting the benchmark” for Australian HREC review services.